dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 ### emulate

-`emulate` API emulates the result of emitted events for oracle requests with off-chain.
+The `emulate` API emulates the result of emitted events for oracle requests off-chain.

 This function takes two arguments.
-The first argument is Khaos authorization ID, which is the same string designated at `id` property in Khaos Registry.
-The second one takes `'mainet'` or `'ropsten'` as a network name.
+The first argument is the Khaos authorization ID, which matches the string designated in the `id` property in the Khaos Registry.
+The second argument is the network name, either `'mainnet'` or `'ropsten'`.

 ```typescript
 // emulator.ts